Dangers Stinging Insects Pose in Jacksonville

-In late spring and early summer, the insects will be at their full levels of activity.
+In late spring and early summer, the insects will be at their highest levels of activity.
 Young stinging insects will be emerging from their nests in search of food and can appear in large numbers.
 If you have a colony nesting on your property, this is when you’ll notice them.
 These insects appear at picnics, barbecues, and parties.
-If ignored, stinging insect activity will continue throughout the summer and into fall, until the temperature drops again, forcing insects into dormancy.
+If ignored, stinging insect activity will continue throughout the summer and fall until the temperature drops again, forcing insects into dormancy.

 How to Prevent Stinging Insects?

 Whether you have a nest on your property or not, it’s a good idea to request professional assistance.
 Lindsey Pest Services offers one-time and year-round services for stinging insects.
 If you have a nest near your home, we can complete a one-time treatment for removal or relocation.
 If you want further protection and peace of mind, Lindsey Pest Services provides year-round treatment.
 This includes the removal of nests as well as routine inspections so that we can stop stinging insects before they move into your yard.
 What are you waiting for?
 Lindsey Pest Services can help keep your yard clear of stinging insects all year long.